 Turns On and Off Frequently

 Sometimes, a sump pump may turn on and off due to restrained or obstructed float operation.
 Your sump pump’s float rod may also be bent or blocked by debris.
 One quick fix is to add water to the sump pit, turn it on, and readjust the weights.
+Your local waterproofing expert can do this.

 You may have noticed that your sump pump is louder than usual.
-You may also be hearing squealing, grinding, or hammering sounds.
+You may also be hearing squealing or hammering sounds.
 Unfortunately, these noises could be indicating that an impeller is loose or the rotating parts have been obstructed somehow.
 Your sump pump may also not be properly secured to the ground.

 If you’re hearing unfamiliar sounds from your sump pump, call an expert right away.
 Your sump pump may be in serious trouble and needs to be replaced.